How can I sleep better during menopause?

 At what point during menopause is it safe to stop using birth control?

 If you are taking birth control, continue using your birth control method for a year after your final period.
-Be sure to consult with OB/GYN Rodney E. Hill and Nurse Practitioner Cynthia Daniels in Youngstown, OH prior to taking yourself off birth control during menopause.
+Be sure to consult with OB/GYN Rodney E. Hill and Nurse Practitioner Carol Holmes or Cynthia Daniels in Youngstown, OH before taking yourself off birth control during menopause.

 What are some symptoms of menopause?